The Best Elopement Destinations in Olympic National Park

 Things to consider When Picking a location

 Many of my couples select locations like Ruby Beach for their elopement photos imagining stunning sunsets with colorful clouds and golden light.
 But often times nature has different plans.
 The Olympic peninsula is a wild outdoor wedding venue with even wilder weather.
 Even though just thirty minutes up the road it might be gloriously sunny in the Hoh Rainforest it can be pouring rain where you are at.
-The weather can be unpredictable on the Olympic Peninsula so be prepared for anything and having a backup plan in place certainly isn’t a bad idea.
+The weather can be unpredictable on the Peninsula so be prepared for anything and having a backup plan in place certainly isn’t a bad idea.
 When I first tried to photograph the stunning mountain views of Hurricane ridge I was greeted with a wall of fog limiting visibility to just a few feet.
+But don’t worry, bad weather here can make for some of the most incredible photos.

 My Favorite Elopement Locations & wedding venues in Olympic national park